gskinner/JustAddMusic/README.md

 });
 ```

-You can view a [live example](https://codepen.io/gskinner/pen/EmgQyO) of this on CodePen.
-Or a slightly more [complex sample](https://codepen.io/gskinner/pen/zwRNMr).
+You can view this [simple example](https://codepen.io/gskinner/pen/EmgQyO) on CodePen.
+Or a more complex one showing [mid/low/high bands](https://codepen.io/gskinner/pen/zwRNMr).
+Or demonstrating [using spectrum](https://codepen.io/gskinner/pen/LzJBeM).

 Don't have an audio file handy?
 Grab the sample MP3 from [/assets/](https://github.com/gskinner/JustAddMusic/tree/master/assets) directory of the JAM repo.